YungBricoCoop/pomodoro/README.md

 # 🤖 Pomodoro

-Simple Pomodoro timer that combines `Svelte`, `GLSL` shaders and `Howler.js` for audio.
+Simple and aesthetic Pomodoro timer that combines `Svelte`, `GLSL` shaders and `Howler.js` for audio.
+The visual style is based on the **Catppuccin Mocha** color palette (@catppuccin/tailwindcss)

-You can view the live demo here: [https://elwan.ch/pomodoro](https://elwan.ch/pomodoro)
+You can view the live demo here: [https://yungbricocoop.github.io/pomodoro/](https://yungbricocoop.github.io/pomodoro/)

+This repository includes a GitHub Action `deploy.yml` that automatically lints the code and publishes the application to GitHub Pages.

 ## Development